madesroches/micromegas/README.md

 ## Objectives

+ * Unified observability: logs, metrics and traces in the same database.

- * Spend less time reproducing problems.
+ * Spend less time reproducing problems

    * Collect enough data to understand how to correct the problems.

    * Quantify the frequency and severity of the issues instead of debugging the first one you can reproduce.

- * Monitor & catch problems before they get noticed by users.
+ * Achieve better quality: monitor & catch problems before they get noticed by users.

 ## Design Strategies

 ### Low overhead instrumentation